 Russian/Eastern European/Central Asian Heritage Camp

-Russian/Eastern European/Central Asian Heritage Camp (REECA) connects adoptive families with authentic cultural experiences, experts on adoption, and families with shared experiences.
+Russian/Eastern European/Central Asian Heritage Camp (REECA) connects adoptive families with the cultural community, adoption experts, and families with shared experiences.

 We strive to highlight the distinct birth countries and cultures of our campers, while also emphasizing the shared experience among adoptees from Russia, other Eastern European and Central Asian countries.
 It is that connection — with other families, a child’s cultural heritage, the greater community, and role models — that affirms a child’s self-worth and belonging.